jamiemcstay/Project-1/README.md

 #### Singer Image

-I wanted to break up the sections of content on the homepage, and as I had seen on multiple other band websites imagery of the band on the site that can create a sense of familiarity with exisiting fans/users and let new users know who is behind the music.
+I wanted to break up the sections of content on the homepage, and as I had seen on multiple other band websites imagery of the band on the site can create a sense of familiarity with exisiting fans/users and let new users know who is behind the music.

 I found an image on unsplash that I used for this purpose.
 However, when enlarged the image was pixilated and didn't look right.
 I then processed the image through the open art AI application that sharpened the image, and changed the singer from male to female.